Method

 Survey Design

-Parameter | Description |
+| Parameter | Description |

-Processing | Data are processed and gridded using Oasis Montaj.
-The MAGMAP module is used for filtering including the RTP and 1VD. |
+| Processing | Data are processed and gridded in Oasis Montaj with filtering workflows that may include RTP and first vertical derivative products. |

 Instrumentation

-GEM GSM-19 Overhauser magnetometer for base station
+- Base Station: GEM GSM-19 Overhauser magnetometer

 Deliverables